Differentially Private Community Detection for Stochastic Block Models: Problem Statement Preliminaries

 \subsection{Prior results on exact recovery without privacy}

 The optimal maximum likelihood (ML) estimator for community detection, given by $\hat{\bm{\sigma}}_{\text{ML}} = \arg \max_{\bm{\sigma}} p(\mathbf{A}|\bm{\sigma})$ has been recently analyzed in a series of papers \cite{boppana1987eigenvalues, mcsherry2001spectral, choi2012stochastic, abbe2015exact, mossel2015consistency}.
-It has been shown that for SBMs with ``dense" regime, i.e., $p = \frac{a \log(n)}{n}$ and $q = \frac{b \log(n)}{n}$, exact recovery is possible if and only if $\sqrt{a} - \sqrt{b} > \sqrt{r}$.
-This condition is often referred to as the phase transition boundary or exact recovery threshold.
+It has been shown that for SBMs with ``dense" regime, i.e., $p = \frac{a \log(n)}{n}$ and $q = \frac{b \log(n)}{n}$, exact recovery is possible if and only if $\sqrt{a} - \sqrt{b} > \sqrt{r}$ (often referred to as the phase transition boundary or exact recovery threshold).
 Even for $r=2$ communities, the ML estimator is equivalent to finding the minimum bisection of the graph, which is known to be NP-hard \cite{abbe2015exact}.
 Specifically, the ML estimator of $\bm{\sigma}^{*}$ is the solution of the following optimization problem:

 Subsequently, several works have studied if polynomial time algorithms can still achieve the exact recovery threshold.
 For instance, it has been shown \cite{hajek2016achieving}, \cite{hajek2016achieving_extensions} that SDP relaxation of the ML estimator can also achieve the same recovery threshold.
 Recently, Abbe et.al. \cite{abbe2020entrywise} have analyzed the spectral clustering estimator \cite{lei2015consistency}, and showed that it achieves the same recovery threshold as ML for $r = 2$.